 1. Restrictions of global imports and exports.

 With new restrictions on external manufacturing due to the spread of the new pandemic threatening to focus mainly on internal manufacturing, the CDMO industry is at a loss in tackling this block in their production.
-While most CDMO Industries have contracts overseas, it’s becoming a hinder to take care of their businesses effectively.
+While most CDMO Industries have contracts overseas, it’s becoming a hindrance to effectively taking care of their businesses.

-Some countries have indeed lessened their restrictions considering that the pharmaceutical company has a significant function in ensuring that the pharmaceutical needs are duly met.
-It’s still not enough, as many more are still under constraints.
+Some countries have lessened their restrictions considering that the pharmaceutical company has a significant function in ensuring that the pharmaceutical needs are duly met.
+However, it’s still not enough, as many more are still under constraints.

 2. Instability in prices